Hello Fellow Codenewbies 👋,

 It is a free game-based tutorial to learn flexbox.

-By writing the right flexbox syntax, you will move the frog(s) to where they should go.
+You will move the frog(s) to where they should go by writing the right flexbox syntax.

 Flexbox Zombies is another free game-based tutorial to learn flexbox by Dave Geddes.